B&F: 1797

 November Moth (E. christyi), there has almost certainly been

 a confusion of records between the three species.
-They are difficult
+They are all but impossible

-to separate by wing markings alone and are more conclusively identified
+to separate with any certainty by wing markings alone and are only conclusively identified

-by the genitalia differences in the males.
+by the genitalia differences in the males (females cannot be separated as adults).
 Notwithstanding this reference

 to literature can sometimes resolve the matter, particularly having